Beneficiary Deeds-Advantages and Disadvantages

-Even though beneficiary deeds are simple and effective estate planning documents, there are several disadvantages to using them.
+Even though beneficiary deeds are simple and effective estate planning documents, lawyers for probate always highlight the several disadvantages to using them.
 The first comes about if there is still a mortgage on the property when you pass.
 While the property may pass to your beneficiaries free of probate, they still may need to file for probate to deal with clearing up the mortgage.
 Another disadvantage is that the deed is public information.
 This means anyone can look it up and see who your beneficiaries are.

 There also can be monetary issues for your beneficiary.
 For example, inheriting the property this way may affect their Medicaid or other government program eligibility.
 Beneficiary deeds also do not provide bankruptcy, divorce, or creditors protection for the inheriting beneficiary.
 This could make your bequest pointless if the beneficiary has money issue, as the property may be seized upon inheritance.

 The last disadvantage affects you, as the property owner.
 While a beneficiary deed will help your estate to avoid probate, it will not provide any help or protection if you become incapacitated.
 If you have sole ownership of the property, no one will be able to care for or sell the property for you if you have medical issues.
 This can be avoided with a living trust, which would allow your successor trustee to step in for you in such a situation.